 As an agency, we are as passionate about medicine, healthcare and technology as we are about diversity and equal opportunities, so our list focuses on some of the many black innovators who have made revolutionary discoveries in these sectors.

 Our compilation is inspired by the Oscar-winning film Hidden Figures, based on the true story of three female African-American mathematicians who played a pivotal role in making space travel safe in the early 1960s.
 The film shows how, despite the discrimination they faced in their working and educational environments (as well as in the world in general), these inspiring women made astounding breakthroughs.

 The film puts their achievements into the context of the many obstacles they overcame in the face of the prevalent racial prejudice of the time.
-It’s a great watch too - moving and uplifting in equal measures - so if you haven’t seen it already, look it up on Netflix or it just happens to be on Film 4 this Thursday at 9pm!
+It’s a great watch too - moving and uplifting in equal measures - so if you haven’t seen it already, we highly recommend.

 The ‘Human Computer’ - Katherine Johnson